mikeroyal/DevOps/README.md

 [Jasmine](https://jasmine.github.io/) is an open source testing framework for JavaScript.
 It aims to run on any JavaScript-enabled platform, to not intrude on the application nor the IDE, and to have easy-to-read syntax.

+[Maven](https://maven.apache.org/) is a build automation tool used primarily for Java projects.
+Maven can also be used to build and manage projects written in C#, Ruby, Scala, and other languages.
+The Maven project is hosted by the Apache Software Foundation.

+[Gradle](https://gradle.org/) is an open-source build-automation system that builds upon the concepts of Apache Ant and Apache Maven and introduces a Groovy-based domain-specific language instead of the XML form used by Apache Maven for declaring the project configuration.

 [Chef](https://www.chef.io/) is an effortless Infrastructure Suite offers visibility into security and compliance status across all infrastructure and makes it easy to detect and correct issues long before they reach production.

 [Puppet](https://puppet.com/) is an open source tool that makes continuous integration and delivery of your software on traditional or containerized infrastructure easy by pulling together all your existing tools and giving you flexibility to deploy your way.